 Buyer says: "We're looking to spend no more than $500,000 for this."

 With this tactic, the buyer shares a target price, such as a budget cap, to anchor the bargaining range.

-How to respond: Ideally, you should be the first to suggest a price.
+How to respond: Ideally, you should be the first to suggest a price—in fact, taking the lead is one of the 6 essential rules of negotiation.
 Don't wait for the buyer to do so.
 If that doesn't work out, don't accept their number at face value.
 Ask how they came up with their number, and how it fits with their budget.
 The goal is to uncover whether it's a real number or a ploy.